datarisk-io/mlops_codex/docs/source/training_guide.rst

     )

-The return of the method is a :py:class:`neomaril_codex.training.NeomarilTrainingExperiment`, where you can create multiple executions that works like versions of the main experiment.
+The return of the method is a :py:class:`mlops_codex.training.MLOpsTrainingExperiment`, where you can create multiple executions that works like versions of the main experiment.
 Then you need to actually upload a dataset and a training code for your execution (if is a Custom experiment) or the configuration (for the AutoML experiment).

 Running a training execution